 A Look at the Hospitality Industry in Louisiana

-The city of New Orleans broke a tourism record for visitation and spending in 2019.
-Visitors spent $10.05 billion dollars, a 10.3 percent increase compared to the record set in 2018.
-And according to the French Quarter Business Association, “the city welcomed 19.75 million visitors, a 6.7 percent increase in visitors compared to the previous year.”
+New Orleans alone broke records in 2019.
+According to the French Quarter Business Association, “the city welcomed 19.75 million visitors, a 6.7 percent increase in visitors compared to the previous year.”

 What Is the Industry’s Scope in Louisiana?